 3. Globalisation

-Ease and the increasing availability of air travel, and the subsequent movement of a large number of people around the world as tourists or immigrants, will lead to more cases of zoonotic helminthiases to occur in non-endemic countries (Shaw et al., 2003).
-For some of these species, such as the filarial worms, the presence of the appropriate intermediate hosts may lead to exotic species becoming established in new countries, while changes in climate to warmer temperatures ideal for soil transmitted helminths (STH) can lead to their establishment in non-endemic countries.
-Infections occurring in tourists returning from developing countries may not be diagnosed readily due to lack of expertise in medical staff in countries where these helminths are not endemic and therefore rarely seen.
-Immigration and in particular refugee intakes are also potential sources of new infections.
+The ease and increasing availability of air travel, and the subsequent movement of a large number of people around the world as tourists or immigrants, will lead to more cases of zoonotic helminthiases occurring in non-endemic countries (Shaw et al., 2003).
+For some of these species, such as the filarial worms, the presence of the appropriate intermediate hosts may lead to exotic species becoming established in new countries, while changes in climate to warmer temperatures, ideal for soil transmitted helminths (STH), can lead to their establishment in non-endemic areas.
+Infections occurring in tourists returning from developing countries may not be diagnosed readily due to lack of expertise by medical staff in countries where these helminths are not endemic and are therefore rarely seen.
+Immigration and, in particular, refugee intakes are also potential sources of new infections.
 Most developing countries perform health checks of refugees which will identify and treat any infectious diseases found (Redditt et al., 2015, Martin and Mak, 2006, Seybolt et al., 2006, Varkey et al., 2007).
-For this reason any of the zoonotic helminths can be affected by globalisation, and imported cases can be identified worldwide (Figure 2).
-Under the right conditions some of these parasites could become established in new countries.
+For this reason any of the zoonotic helminths can be affected by globalisation and imported cases can be identified worldwide (Figure 2).
+Under the appropriate conditions some of these parasites could become established in newareas.

-Figure 2: Spread of zoonotic helminths grouped by globalisation, climate change, and urbanisation.
-Showing the different influences which lead to increased distribution or cases for zoonotic helminths.
+Figure 2: Spread of zoonotic helminths grouped by globalisation, climate change, and urbanisation, showing the different influences which lead to increased distribution or cases of zoonotic helminths.

-Globalisation is an important aspect of food-borne transmission of parasites.
-Fish and other animals produced in areas endemic for FBH are shipped globally, as are fruit and vegetables which may contain helminths such as Fasciola species.
+Globalisation is an important aspect in the food-borne transmission of parasites.
+Fish and other animals produced in areas endemic for FBH are shipped globally, as are fruit and vegetables which may contain helminths such as Fasciola spp.
 Depending on the food regulations in the country these products are imported to, infected fish, meat, or fruit and vegetables may make it to the consumer, leading to infection in non-endemic areas.
-Imported live animals can also contain parasites either from their originating country or picked up on route.
-In Israel, bovine cysticercosis (Taenia bovis) was found in live cattle imported from Australia and may have helped to establish the helminth in cattle herds in that country (Meiry et al., 2013).
-Australia is a country with a low incidence of the zoonotic tapeworm T. saginata, however an outbreak occurred there in a feedlot.
-The outbreak was traced back to commercially available feed, ‘copra meal’, imported from Papua New Guinea (Jenkins et al., 2013).
+Imported live animals can also harbor parasites either from their originating country or having been picked up en route.
+In Israel, bovine cysticercosis (Cysticercusbovis) was found in live cattle imported from Australia which may have helped to establish this tapeworm infection in cattle herds in that country (Meiry et al., 2013).
+Australia is a country with a low incidence of this zoonotic tapeworm, T. saginata, although an outbreak occurred there due to a feedlot, traced back to commercially available feed, ‘copra meal’, imported from Papua New Guinea (Jenkins et al., 2013).